necreativny/gen_marathon_number/README.md

 ![template image](10.png)
 ## it generates image like this
 ![reference image](ref.png)
-## and sends it to ceresponding email
+## and sends it to corresponding email

 # config.py